4. Actions: the model

 The rules change if the action parameter is an object.
 Here is a first example:

-// ------ the model attribute [unePersonne] is automatically placed in the model
+// ------ the template attribute [unePersonne] is automatically set in the template

 @RequestMapping(value = "/m23b", method = RequestMethod.GET)